gnames/gnverify-rs/README.md

 # gnverify

-Takes a name or a list of names and verifies them against a variety of biodiversity databases.
-[List of Data Sources][data_source_ids]
+Takes a name or a list of names and verifies them against a variety of biodiversity

 <!-- vim-markdown-toc GFM -->